OpenRefine/OpenRefine/GOVERNANCE.md

 ### Committers
 If you make regular contribution to OpenRefine, you will most likely become a Committer.

-Committers have no more authorities than contributors, and they should engage with the community through the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open) regarding their intention.
-However, Committers have earned enough trust from the community to review and merge pull requests.
+Committers have earned enough trust from the community to review and merge pull requests.

 Therefore Committers:
 - Help contributors via the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev).